paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-101-national-fish-habitat-conservation-through-partnerships.md

   (F) 4 shall be representatives of State agencies, 1 of whom shall be nominated by a regional association of fish and wildlife agencies from each of the Northeast, Southeast, Midwest, and Western regions of the United States;

-  (G) 2 shall be representatives of either—
+  (G) 2 shall be representatives of Indian Tribes, of whom—

-    (i) Indian Tribes in the State of Alaska; or
+    (i) 1 shall be a representative of Indian Tribes in the State of Alaska; and

-    (ii) Indian Tribes in States other than the State of Alaska;
+    (ii) 1 shall be a representative of Indian Tribes in States other than the State of Alaska;

-  (H) 1 shall be a representative of either—
+  (H) 2 shall be representatives of—

-    (i) the Regional Fishery Management Councils established under [section 1852 of this title](./chapter-038-fishery-conservation-and-management.md#section-1852); or
+    (i) the Regional Fishery Management Councils established by [section 1852(a)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1852/a/1&num=0&edition=prelim); or

-    (ii) a representative of the Marine Fisheries Commissions;
+    (ii) the Marine Fisheries Commissions;

   (I) 1 shall be a representative of the Sport Fishing and Boating Partnership Council;